-- Have amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease).
+- You have amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease)

 Who is automatically enrolled in Medicare Part A and Part B?

-If you are approved for Social Security Disability or RRB benefits because of your permanent disability, Medicare Disability may be automatic.
-Once you have been collecting Social Security Disability or RRB benefits for two years (24 consecutive months), you will be automatically enrolled in Medicare Part A (hospital insurance).
+If you are approved for SSA or RRB benefits because of your permanent disability, Medicare enrollment may be automatic.
+Once you have been receiving SSA or RRB disability benefits for two years (24 consecutive months), you will be automatically enrolled in Medicare Part A (hospital insurance) during the 25th month.
 If you live in any of the 50 United States or the District of Columbia, you will also be automatically enrolled in Medicare Part B (medical insurance).

-If you have Lou Gehrig's disease, you will be automatically enrolled in Medicare Part A and/or Part B as soon as you start collecting your Social Security Disability or RRB benefits.
+If you have Lou Gehrig’s disease, you will be automatically enrolled in Medicare Part A and Part B during the first month that you start receiving your SSA or RRB disability benefits.

 - Call 1-800-772-1213 Monday through Friday between the hours of 7AM and 7PM to make an appointment.
 TTY users should call 1-800-325-0778.